 Get Disability Benefits With Gilbert’s Syndrome

-For a free legal consultation with a gilbert's syndrome lawyer serving Pittsburgh, call 412-661-1400
+For a free legal consultation with a Gilbert's Syndrome Disability lawyer serving Pittsburgh, call 412-661-1400

-Getting Benefits Based on Your Gilbert’s Syndrome Diagnosis
+Getting Disability Benefits for a Gilbert’s Syndrome Diagnosis in Pittsburgh, PA

 There is no specific impairment listing for Gilbert’s syndrome in the SSA’s Blue Book of impairment listings.
-In most cases, this syndrome results in only minor symptoms.
-In rare cases, though, people who have Gilbert’s syndrome may have more serious symptoms and complications.
+In many cases, this syndrome results in only minor symptoms.
+In rare cases, however, people who have Gilbert’s syndrome may have more serious symptoms and complications.
 This could include:

 - Chronic fatigue